 Grab a stocking and fill it with a whole range of different items and gifts then, one at a time, get the children to come up and guess what items might be in there only by feeling the stocking.
 Things like pinecones and Christmas baubles are great ones to add in as they are easy to guess when felt.
 Adding some easy and some hard items in it will get the kids excited but also challenge them too.

 Christmas word scrabble

 Alternatively, give each guest a small bag with actual letters cut out from words in it.
-The guest then need to see how many Christmas or holiday words they can make from the letters provided and write them down.
-Winner is the person that guesses the most.
+The guests then need to see how many Christmas or holiday words they can make from the letters provided and write them down.
+The winner is the person who guesses the most.